European judges challenge EU approval of Poland's recovery plan | Law-Order

 Four European associations – the Association of European Administrative Judges (AEAJ), the European Association of Judges (EAJ), Rechters voor Rechters and Magistrats Européens pour la Démocratie et les Libertés (MEDEL) – challenged the decision in the General Court of the EU.
 "This application seeks the annulment of the Council’s decision ... on the grounds that the rule of law 'milestones' ... fall short of what is required to ensure the effective judicial protection and disregard the judgements of the Court of Justice of the EU on the matter," they said.

 The associations said their legal action did not automatically suspend the effects of the Council's decision to approve the recovery plan but they said they might lodge interim measures seeking such a suspension.
-A Polish government spokesman was not immediately available to comment.
+A Polish government spokesman said the Council's decision remained valid and said the associations' legal action was "groundless".

 The Commission has long been at loggerheads with Poland's ruling nationalists, accusing them of undercutting democracy.
 The Commission froze Warsaw's access to the recovery money until it reversed some changes they made to the country's judiciary.
 Poland adopted a law in May that replaced a controversial disciplinary chamber for judges with a new body.
 The EU said this had not addressed all problematic issues, although it said an official assessment had been made yet.